 VICTOR GRIFFIN is originally from Oklahoma making Birmingham home after graduating from Birmingham-Southern College (BSC).
 While working for BBVA Compass is not in the humanities field directly, he believes in the work AHF does to bring humanities to all aspects of life and all communities.

-SABRINA JONES, Secretary, is a Birmingham native who decided to started her professional career here due to her many connections in the city.
-She is a graduate of The University of Alabama with a Bachelors or Science in Human Development and Family Studies and the University of West Alabama ( M.S in Counseling/ Psychology.
+SABRINA JONES, Secretary, is a Birmingham native who decided to start her professional career here due to her many connections in the city.
+She is a graduate of The University of Alabama with a Bachelors of Science in Human Development and Family Studies and the University of West Alabama ( M.S in Counseling/ Psychology).
 A recent inductee into Delta Sigma Theta Sorority Inc, Sabrina also works with the Social Security Administration and sees daily how the humanities influence all walks of life.

 DAWN LEE, Chair, is the Education Activities Specialist for the Birmingham Botanical Gardens.
 She is a graduate of the University of Alabama at Birmingham (B.A.
 Art History) and The George Washington University (M.A.T.
 Museum Education) Dawn began her career of service by volunteering with the Birmingham Museum of Art followed by internships with The Smithsonian Early Enrichment Center and The National Museum of African American History and Culture.

 LOWERY MCNEAL works as Recruitment Director for the nonprofit organization Impact America.
 A native of Trussville, she moved to Birmingham after graduating from Auburn University (B.A.
 History).
 Lowery’s interest in humanities and community health were developed, in part, from previous work with Auburn’s Community and Civic Engagement office and the David Mathews Center for Civic Life.